Resonant switching current detector based on underdamped Josephson junctions

 \subsection{Limitations}

-As seen from Fig. \ref{fig:fig4} (b), for realistic parameters of Nb/AlOx/Nb tunnel junctions with $Q_0=100$, the limits of sensitivity and noise-equivalent power at $T=1$ K reach outstanding values of $S\simeq 2\times10^{13}$ (V/W) and $NEP\simeq 5\times10^{-24}$ (WHz$^{-1/2}$).
+As seen from Fig. \ref{fig:fig4} (b), for realistic parameters of Nb/AlOx/Nb tunnel junctions with $Q_0=100$, the limits of sensitivity and noise-equivalent power at $T=1$ K reach outstanding value of $S\simeq 5\times10^{12}$ (V/W).
 However, it comes at a certain expense.

 Firstly, although the achievable sensitivity would be more than sufficient for single photon resolution in the MW range, however SCD at the maximal sensitivity has $~50\%$ dark count rate and, therefore, does not work as a single photon detector.
 It is possible to reduce the dark count rate by reducing bias, but this comes at the expense of reduced sensitivity, as shown in Fig. \ref{fig:fig3}.
 Yet, the sensitivity is so high that a certain reduction may be tolerated in order to enable a robust single photon detection.